JulienSoft/android-advanced-test/README.md

-# Chargemap Senior Android Technical Test
+# Chargemap Android Technical Test

 ## Overview
-This project is a technical test for senior Android developer positions at Chargemap.
+This project is a technical test for Android developer positions at Chargemap.
 It's designed to evaluate advanced Android development skills, architectural decisions, and code quality standards.

 ## Requirements
 Create an Android application that displays charging stations on a map and their details.
 The app should demonstrate your expertise in: